-10. JRSA Profile of Girls Committed to the IDOC Youth Centers
+6. JRSA Profile of Girls Committed to the IDOC Youth Centers

 Pursuant to a \$22,190 grant from the Justice Research and Statistics Association, Authority staff in collaboration with the Illinois Department of Corrections (IDOC) is conducting an indepth examination of the backgrounds, needs, and services received by female delinquents that have been committed to IDOC.
 Ultimately, this project seeks to develop research, programming and policy recommendations to aid the State in the implementation of gender-specific programming for female delinquents.
 The project entails examining already existing information collected by IDOC on each female inmate.
 These data are being used to develop an in-depth profile of girls residing in IDOC.
 In addition, more detailed and exploratory data will be collected through focus groups of IDOC staff members regarding the barriers and successes to working with girls, girls' unique needs, and the types of services that may help girls return successfully to their communities.
-Additionally, a detailed inventory of the programs, in combination with the needs assessment, will assist in identifying service gaps.
-The final report of the project is due on June 15, 2003.
+Additionally, a detailed inventory of the programs currently offered through IDOC and the characteristics of the girls receiving these programs, in combination with the needs assessment, will assist in identifying service gaps.
+The final report of the project is due on September 15, 2003.

-11. OJJDP Recidivism of Gang Versus Non-Gang Members Released from Prison in Illinois
+7. OJJDP Recidivism of Gang Versus Non-Gang Members Released from Prison in Illinois

-Pursuant to a \$49,000 grant from the U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention (OJJDP) through the National Youth Gang Center, R&A staff are conducting a recidivism study of adult inmates released from the Illinois Department of Corrections (IDOC), focusing on the differences between those identified as members of street gangs and those who are either not in a gang, or have renounced gang membership.
-In addition to examining gang membership as a factor associated to recidivism, staff is examining variables related to the inmate's age, race, prior criminal history, education level, marital status, substance abuse history, and the jurisdiction/environment the inmate was released back into.
+Pursuant to a \$49,000 grant from OJJDP through the National Youth Gang Center, R&A staff completed a recidivism study of adult inmates released from the Illinois Department of Corrections (IDOC), focusing on the differences between those identified as members of street gangs and those who are not in a gang.
+In addition to gang membership as a factor associated to recidivism, staff examined variables related to the inmate's age, race, prior criminal history, education level, marital status, substance abuse history, and the jurisdiction/environment the inmate was released back into.
 Inclusion of these variables allows staff to statistically isolate the influence gang membership has on the likelihood of an arrest for a new crime following release back into the community.
-A sample consisting of one month's releasees (November 2000) from the IDOC (approximately 2,000 adults, with an estimated 34 percent identified as gang-members) has been identified through examination of an automated data file on releasees provided to the ICJIA by the IDOC.
-Criminal history records provided by the Illinois State Police (ISP) are being used to summarize each individual's prior criminal history, as well as whether or not they were rearrested following release from prison.
-A variety of analyses are being conducted to measure the overall prevalence of recidivism among gang and non-gang members, as well as the degree to which gang-membership plays an independent role in recidivism likelihood.
-A preliminary draft report on the project has been reviewed by the National Youth Gang Center and OJJDP officials.
-Further analysis is underway at this time.
+A sample consisting of one month's releasees (November 2000) from the IDOC (approximately 2,500 adults, with an estimated 25 percent identified as gang-members) were identified through examination of an automated data file on releasees provided to the ICJIA by the IDOC.
+Criminal history records provided by the Illinois State Police (ISP) were used to summarize each individual's prior criminal history, as well as whether or not they were rearrested following release from prison.